Identify the hardware and software prerequisites for the Haptics SDK.

 Haptic samples

-Alternatively, you can use the Haptic Sample Packs, which are a small collection of haptic clips designed by Meta to get you started, they are included in the HapticSamples folder.
+The SDK also includes Haptic Sample Packs, a small collection of haptic clips designed by Meta to get you started.
+These are included in the HapticSamples folder.
 You can find the same haptic samples as preinstalled packs in Meta Haptics Studio.

 Project setup